cryptoadvance/specter-desktop/docs/faq.md

 ### *Does Specter have coin control?*

 Yes, Specter supports coin control.
 Go to "Send".
-Open the "Advanced" features - and down at the right you have "Select coins manually" bottom.
-You can also choose UTXOs in the list and use them for creating a transaction.
+Below "Advanced", you can find "Coin selection", click on this.
+You can then choose UTXOs in the list manually and use them for creating a transaction.

 ## USAGE